 Ground Loop 1

-Figure 1 shows a standard way to wire a guitar like the Gibson Les Paul and many other two-humbucker guitars.
+Figure 1 shows a standard way to wire a double-humbucker guitar, such as the Gibson Les Paul.
 If you look at the image, you will likely notice the backward C created by the ground wires connecting the four pots.

 It’s easy to understand how someone might not see the harm in adding a wire between pot four and pot one, as shown in Fig 2.
 After all, there is already a direct connection between the two.